vishrutkohli/mailman3/src/mailman/styles/docs/styles.rst

 defaults for just about any mailing list attribute.
 In fact, application of a style to a mailing list can really modify the mailing list in any way.

-To start with, there is only one style, the default style.
+To start with, there are a few legacy styles.

     >>> from zope.component import getUtility
     >>> from mailman.interfaces.styles import IStyleManager
     >>> manager = getUtility(IStyleManager)
     >>> for style in manager.styles:
     ...     print style.name
-    default
+    legacy-announce
+    legacy-default

 When you create a mailing list through the low-level `IListManager` API, no style is applied.